SecretFoundation/docs/docs/dev/quickstart.md

 ## Create Initial Smart Contract

 To create the smart contract you'll:
-- generate the initial project
+- Generate the initial project
-- compile the smart contract
+- Compile the smart contract
-- run unit tests
+- Run unit tests
-- optimize the wasm contract bytecode to prepare for deployment
+- Optimize the wasm contract bytecode to prepare for deployment
-- deploy the smart contract to your local SecretNetwork
+- Deploy the smart contract to your local SecretNetwork
-- instantiate it with contract parameters
+- Instantiate it with contract parameters

 ### Generate the smart contract project